ChrisWoodgate/BraWl/paper/paper.md

 In thermal equilibrium, it is possible for more than one phase to be present in an alloy, with the maximum permitted number of phases present determined, in general, by the Gibbs phase rule.
 An alloy which decomposes into multiple coexisting phases in thermal equilibrium is said to undergo 'phase segregation' or 'phase decomposition'.
 (Sometimes this process can also be referred to as one or more phases 'precipitating' out of the solid solution.)
-Some illustrations of potential alloy phases for a toy, 2D alloy in both binary and multicomponent settings, are provided in Fig. \autoref{fig:alloyphasecartoon}
+Some illustrations of potential alloy phases for a toy, 2D alloy in both binary and multicomponent settings, are provided in \autoref{fig:alloyphasecartoon}

 For a system with fixed underlying lattice, in the high temperature limit, entropy dictates that atoms should have no lattice site preference.